SebastianSimon/csv-parser/README.md

 #### `csvString`: string

-This is the output of the stringifier: a valid CSV string given the inputs.
+This is the output of the stringifier: a valid CSV string, given the inputs.

 ---